Charl1410/React-portfolio/README.md

 All dependencies should alreadt be in the package.json file and installed through running `npm i` in the terminal.

 ## Usage
 To run this application locally all files and dependencies must be downloaded.
-Firstly run `npm run build` and finally `npm run start` and visit `localhost:3000` in your browser.
+Firstly run `npm run build` and finally `npm run start` and visit `localhost:3000` in your browser or visit https://charl1410.github.io/react-portfolio/ to visit the deployed application!

 ## Screenshots
 ![](https://github.com/Charl1410/react-portfolio/blob/cbbb219875dd4dfd7495c193148f03e8b5471d60/website-screenshots/screenshots/Screenshot%202023-02-23%20at%2014.28.16.png)